Skip to main content

 Pasta

 For a healthy and cost-effective birthday party food kids will eat, try pasta.
 Pasta is economical and a delightfully appealing meal for partygoers of all ages.
 Change things up and offer a pasta bar with plain marinara and a meat sauce.
 With young kids, don’t get too crazy with the sauce options since many are picky.
-For tweens, teens, and parents who stay for the party, dish out sauces with a little variety along with Parmesan cheese, fresh oregano, and basil to sprinkle on top.
+For tweens, teens, and parents who stay for the party, dish out sauces with a little variety, along with Parmesan cheese, fresh oregano, and basil to sprinkle on top.

 Sandwiches

-For something different and budget-friendly make up a selection of sandwiches kids will definitely dig into.
+For something different and budget friendly, make up a selection of sandwiches kids will definitely dig into.
 American cheese, turkey, ham, peanut butter and jelly, and Nutella are just a few of the classic sandwiches kids love.
 Before offering peanut butter and jelly or Nutella, make sure none of the guests on the list have a peanut allergy.

 Fruit platter or kabobs

 While kids may not run over to a veggie platter, serving up a variety of cut-up fruits like strawberries, grapes, clementines, oranges, apples, bananas, and watermelon certainly will.
 Clean and slice up the fruit and place in plastic cups for easy serving or make fruit kabobs.
 Keep the different fruits separate.
 Younger kids especially aren’t big on the concept of a fruit salad but will eat the individual fruits on their own.
 Pair fruit with sandwiches for a full party menu.
+Fruit also goes great with hot dogs, hamburgers, and grilled cheese.

 Ice cream bar

 For an always yummy and affordable dessert, dish out some ice cream.
 Kids love to create their own sundaes.
 Have a few toppings on hand like M&Ms, chocolate chips, sprinkles, and whipped cream.
-You don’t have to go crazy with the ice cream flavor options.
+You don’t have to go crazy with the ice cream flavor options or toppings.
 Vanilla and chocolate are perfect picks for kids.
 You can also save money on bowls and spoons by heading to the local dollar store instead of a supermarket or party store.
 An ice cream cake is also an affordable birthday party dessert that’s less expensive than a bakery cake.

 Happy birthday cupcakes in a row with candles